Labrador vs Golden Retriever: Which Dog Is Right for You?

 • Joint issues later in life

-Golden Retriever: Size, Lifespan & Health
+Golden Retriever Size, Lifespan and Health

 Average Size: